ibraheemdev/ibraheemca/content/writings/go-in-twenty.md

 }
 ```

-Let's test our program out by creating channels, passing them to `doubler`, and recieving the results:
+Let's test our program out by creating a channel, passing it to `doubler`, and recieving the results:
 ```go
 func main() {
   // make the neccessary channels